 Batad Rice Terraces (Ifugao)

-10. Taste the best mangoes in the world and the delights of Filipino gastronomy
+10. Taste the best mangoes in the world and the delights of Filipino food

-Maybe you think we’re being arrogant, but when you go to the Philippines you will understand everything.
-Philippine mangoes are the best on the planet, hands down.
-They are sweet, tender, dripping… incredible!
-Especially if you catch them in the right season, which is usually April and May.
-Not surprisingly, in Guimaras, the island where they say the sweetest mangoes in the Philippines are found, a festival dedicated to them is celebrated, which we were lucky enough to experience a few years ago.
-Imagine, we were at an all-you-can-eat mango buffet!
+Maybe you think we’re being arrogant, but when you go to the Philippines you’ll understand why.
+Filipino mangoes are the best on the planet, hands down.
+They are sweet, tender, juicy, and absolutely incredible!
+Especially if you catch them in the right season, which is usually around April and May.
+Unsurprisingly, in Guimaras, the island said to be home to the sweetest mangoes in the Philippines, there’s even a festival dedicated to them, which we were lucky enough to attend a few years ago.
+Imagine that: we even went to an all-you-can-eat mango buffet!

-By the way, if you want to bring a souvenir to someone after your trip through the Philippines, don’t hesitate: buy dried mango.
-It is the supreme delight and they sell it in any supermarket (also at the airport, but it’s more expensive).
+By the way, if you want to bring someone a souvenir after your trip through the Philippines, don’t hesitate: buy dried mango.
+It is the ultimate treat and they sell it in almost any supermarket (also at the airport, but it’s more expensive).

-If you can’t wait any longer and want to start salivating, read our article What to eat in the Philippines?
+If you can’t wait any longer and want to start getting hungry, read our article What to eat in the Philippines?
 25 typical dishes and drinks you will love.

 You have to do it in the Philippines: eat mango